-In addition, publications from countries that are not using Roman letters (e.g. China, Japan, Russia, etc.) must supply a certified translation into English of the publications' credits' page and the proofs' bylines.
+In addition, publications from countries that are not using Roman letters (e.g. China, Japan, Russia, etc.) must supply a translation into English of the publications' credits' page and the proofs' bylines.

-- 5. PDF files of material published following previous Championship events, particularly those the applicant was accredited for (original copies by post may be requested from time to time or from first-time applicants) must be uploaded to the FIA system for each application.
-If no coverage that matches the Accreditation Criteria is attached to an application it will be rejected. - 6.
+- 5. PDF files of material published following previous Championship events, particularly those the applicant was accredited for (original copies by post may be requested from time to time or from first-time applicants) must be uploaded to the FIA Accreditation Management System for each application.
+If no coverage that matches the Accreditation Criteria is attached to an application may not be considered. - 6.
 The FIA will verify whether the application meets all relevant criteria.
-The FIA will update the online accreditation system to inform of the decision that has been made with regards to its application.
+The FIA will update the Accreditation Management System to inform of the decision that has been made with regards to its application.
 If successful, an Accreditation Agreement will be included for signature.